ADA Compliance and Accessibility for Showit Websites: What You Need to Know

 2. Legal firms actively look for accessibility issues

-In some regions, especially the US, there are law firms that look for websites with obvious accessibility problems.
+In some places, especially the US, there are law firms that look for websites with obvious accessibility problems.
 If a site shows little to no effort toward accessibility, it may be targeted.

-If you’re unsure where your site stands, an accessibility or website audit can help you find out how your site measures up, and if you need to make any changes.
-Get in touch if you need support!
+If you’re unsure where your site stands, a website audit can help you find out how your site measures up to the ADA rules, and if you should make any changes.
+Contact me here if you need support!

 Below you can find more related links to read more about this topic.